district-labs/web3-sets/apps/docs/pages/schemas/identity/artifacts.md

 ### Verifiable Credential

-Below is an an example of a verifiable credential artifact of type GMCredential.
+Below is an example of a verifiable credential artifact of type GMCredential.

 The `VerifiableCredential` artifact even includes a reference `DataSchema` entity in the `credentialSchema.id` field.